 The President shall appoint a Chaplain before the January general meeting to serve for the year.
 If a vacancy occurs, the President shall replace the position for the remainder of the year.
 The Chaplain will offer a nondenominational prayer at the regular meeting and any other occasion deemed appropriate by the President.

 Article 11: Duties of President

 The President shall preside at all meetings of the organization and enforce all bylaws of Chapter A. The President shall also perform such other duties as shall be imposed on him or her by a majority of the membership.
 The President, together with either the Vice President, Recording Secretary, or Treasurer, shall sign all written contracts and written obligations of the organization.
-Both President and Vice President need to be computer literate.
+Qualifiers for this position must be computer literate.

 Article 12: Duties of Vice President